SeldonIO/seldon-core/docs-gb/kubernetes/server-autoscaling.md

 - $S_1$: $A_1$
 - $S_2$: $B_1$

-There is an argument that this is might not be optimised and in MMS the assignment could be:
+There is an argument that this is might not be optimized and in MMS the assignment could be:

 - $S_1$: $A_1$, $B_1$
 - $S_2$: removed